squisquater/GBSPipelineTest-20240916/README.md

 - **SNP Calling**: Use the Stacks `ref_map` and `populations` pipelines to call SNPs.
 - **Population Genetics**: Perform PCA, MDS, and ADMIXTURE analyses to estimate population structure.
 - **Landscape Genetics**: Generate pairwise FST and Nei's D matrices, calculate centroids, and test isolation-by-distance using Mantel tests.
-- **Modular Workflow**: Individual snakefiles allow for running different sections independently, but the entire pipeline can also be run from the master snakefile.
+- **Modular Workflow**: Individual snakefiles allow for running different sections independently, but the entire pipeline can also be run from the main snakefile.

 ## Directory Structure